Guided Fly Fishing for Carp

 The Denver South Platte is truly an urban fishery, cutting right through the heart of the city.
 Parts of the river have undergone restoration, and work continues to bring back the resource.
 Denver’s temperate winters don’t allow the river to freeze over, and the carp that inhabit it will feed throughout the year.
 This allows for good growth rates and some BIG carp!

 The South Platte through Denver, Colorado is also the competition grounds for the famous South Platte Pro-Am Carp Slam.
 The tournament was started as a way of helping promote restoration, improvement, and usage of our local waterway.
 Professional and amateur anglers get together at the end of each summer in randomly assigned two-man teams to stalk carp right through the city.
 2016 marked the 10th anniversary of the tournament.
-Our Chris Galvin has won the tournament FOUR times!
-(2015-2018)
+Our Chris Galvin has won the tournament FIVE times!
+(2015-2018, 2020)

 It’s not well known that the South Platte through Denver is a year-round fishery for carp, smallmouth bass, and even trout.
 In the cooler months, the best days are during a warming trend.
 Give us a call, or quick email to inquire about current conditions.